Ty France Preview, Player Props: Mariners vs. Royals

-On Friday, Ty France (.412 on-base percentage in past 10 games, 74 points above season-long percentage) and the Seattle Mariners play the Kansas City Royals, whose starting pitcher will be Brady Singer.
-First pitch is at 10:10 PM ET.
+Ty France and his .412 on-base percentage over his past 10 games (74 points higher than his season-long percentage), will be in action for the Seattle Mariners against the Kansas City Royals and Jordan Lyles on August 26 at 4:10 PM ET.

 Ty France Game Info & Props vs. the Royals